davidamichelson/DIV6700/schedule.md

 *Assignments*

-- *Florilegium II* is due on Brightspace by 8 AM Central Time.
+- *Practice Florilegium 2* is due on Brightspace by 8 AM Central Time.
 Please also bring a paper copy to class.

 1. Early Christian authors often drew upon the rhetorical strategy of creating "paradoxical antitheses" in which they re-defined or re-valued the norms of society through a Christian lens.
 How did early Christian authors used such paradoxes to express their theologies of martyrdom and asceticism?